neu-se/CS4530-Spring-2022/policies.md

 BE PRESENT WHEN YOU ARE ATTENDING CLASS.
 Please do not distract yourself from the class by doing other activities such as phone calls, email, facebook, chat/IM/texting, games, web surfing -- unless it has a direct bearing on the course.
 Then, by all means, surf away!

-Attendance in the synchronous meetings is expected (either in person, or remotely).
+Attendance in the synchronous meetings is expected.
 Sometimes you cannot avoid missing a class.
 If you need to be away from class, it is your responsibility to catch up on the materials discussed in the class.

 ## Accommodations for Disabilities
 Students who have disabilities who wish to receive academic services and/or accommodations should visit the [Disability Resource Center](http://www.northeastern.edu/drc) at 20 Dodge Hall or call (617) 373-2675.
 If you have already done so, please provide your letter from the DRC to the Instructor early in the semester so that they can arrange those accommodations.